-Day two of comfort week is a recipe for Salisbury Steak.
-For a while I was on the hunt for a good Salisbury Steak recipe.
-Salisbury steak has got to have a good gravy to make it good.
+Day two of comfort week is a recipe for a Creamy Salisbury Steak.
+For a while, I was on the hunt for a good Salisbury Steak recipe.
+Salisbury steak has got to have a good gravy in order to make it good.
 I finally found THE recipe for salisbury steak over at one of my good bloggy friend’s sites.
-It was from Tina over at Mommy’s Kitchen.
-Well, Tina recently posted another Salisbury Steak recipe so I decided to try this version.
+The version I loved was from Tina over at Mommy’s Kitchen.
+Well, Tina recently posted another Salisbury Steak recipe so I decided to try this version too.

 - 2 pounds ground beef